Cloud Infrastructure for Reliable Live Streaming

 Failover

-Configure backup devices that automatically take over if your primary device fails
+Configure backup devices or content that automatically take over if your primary device fails

 Multistreaming